Yale-LILY/Ascle/README.md

 Please create a GitHub issue if you have any questions, suggestions, requests or bug-reports.
 We welcome PRs!

-## Contributors
+## Acknowledgement
 This project started at the year of 2018.
 There are many people participated and made contributions:

 Rui Yang*, Qingcheng Zeng*, Keen You*, Yujie Qiao*, Lucas Huang, Chia-Chun Hsieh, Benjamin Rosand, Jeremy Goldwasser, Amisha D Dave, Tiarnan D.L.
 Keenan, Emily Y Chew, Dragomir Radev, Zhiyong Lu, Hua Xu, Qingyu Chen, Irene Li

+Our sincere gratitude also goes to Dr.Edison Marrese-Taylor and Prof.Yutaka Matsuo from the University of Tokyo, for their invaluable guidance and support throughout this project.

-Especially in the memory of Prof. Dragomir Radev, who has dedicated so much to this project.
+🕯️ Especially in the memory of Prof. Dragomir Radev, who has dedicated so much to this project.

 ## Paper
 Please find our paper at https://arxiv.org/abs/2311.16588.